cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ```
 Notice in the test that we assign the state's `todos` value before we attached it to the `AppState.Provider` context provider.

-The [original blog post on Fresh signals](https://deno-blog-stage.deno.dev/Using_Preact_Signals_with_Fresh.2022-11-01) has been updated with `fresh-testing-library` component tests.
+The [original blog post on Fresh signals](https://deno-blog-stage.deno.dev/Using_Preact_Signals_with_Fresh.2022-11-01) has been updated with `fresh-testing-library` component tests including the test used in this section.

 ## Component testing troubleshooting tips
 - Testing `IS_BROWSER` - This constant is used a lot in Fresh app code, but testing it can be problematic.
 In order to set `IS_BROWSER` to false, you need to set the `document` object to `undefined`.
 Doing that will cause a `fresh-testing-library` test to fail because the `jsdom` library cannot function without a valid `document` object.
 Therefore, testing code that uses `IS_BROWSER` cannot be done with `fresh-testing library.`